Citizen-Zodiac/Symphony-in-Cpp-A-JUCE-Audio-Player/README.md

  🎶 Symphony in C++ — A JUCE Audio Player

-A modular audio player built with C++ and the JUCE framework**, designed to demonstrate key Object-Oriented Programming (OOP) principles such as Abstraction, Encapsulation, Inheritance, and Polymorphism.
+A modular audio player built with C++ and the JUCE framework, designed to demonstrate key Object-Oriented Programming (OOP) principles such as Abstraction, Encapsulation, Inheritance, and Polymorphism.